AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

       V1 : CAcc := G1'Access;
       V2 : CAcc := G2'Access;
       V1.all := 0; -- illegal

-* `not null` denotes an access type for which null value cannot be accepted
+* :ada:`not null` denotes an access type for which null value cannot be accepted

    - Available in Ada 2005 and later